Many of us take our lungs for granted without recognizing how much they really do on a daily basis.

 Over time these factors can compound, taking a toll on your lungs and putting you at a higher risk of developing lung disease.
 With a multitude of lung conditions, one of the most serious being lung cancer, it’s important for each of us to learn more about promoting lung health.

-While we know what may be harmful for lung health, what about tips that are beneficial?
+While we know what may be harmful to lung health, what about tips that are beneficial?
 They do exist, and the good news is there are easy ways for each of us to start practicing better lung health.

 1. Don’t smoke…and if you do, stop